• Paintings

 Join us as we embark with pen and brush on a watercolor painting “trip” that takes us to whatever moves us, all on ZOOM!

+NO DRAWING OR PAINTING SKILSS REQUIRED!
 Put your heart and soul on paper!
 Observe and record what moves you and you’ll uncover inspiration for gratefulness.
-Learn tips about how to express your individuality through a collage of color, words, shapes, ideas, from your fascination with pinecones to philosophies by which you want to live.
+Learn tips about how to express your individuality through a collage of color, words, shapes, ideas, from your fascination with geometric shapes and nature’s beauty to philosophies by which you want to live.
 Everything that we choose to see, study, or sense that we truly want to observe defines our soul and stirs our heart.
 Let’s put that in a special journal.

 Each online journaling class is about one hour and students’ work is done between classes